Consultant – Clinical & Radiation Oncologist

 What Is Blood Cancer?

-Blood cancers (haematologic malignancies) occur when genetic mutations disrupt normal blood cell development in the bone marrow, leading to uncontrolled growth of abnormal cells [1].
+Blood cancers (haematologic malignancies) occur when genetic mutations disrupt normal blood cell development in the bone marrow.

-Begins in plasma cells in the bone marrow.
+- Multiple Myeloma — begins in plasma cells within the bone marrow

-All blood cancers interfere with the production or function of red blood cells, white blood cells, or platelets, which may result in fatigue, infections, or bleeding tendencies [2].
+All three types interfere with the production or function of red blood cells, white blood cells, or platelets.
+This may result in:

 Primary Causes of Blood Cancer: Genetic Factors